Professor, Music History/Musicology

 Before he was categorized as a musicologist, Professor Brackett identified as a composer and worked as a freelance guitarist, playing jazz, popular music, and classical music.
 His composition teachers included Karel Husa, Steven Stucky, Yehudi Wyner, Robert Ceely, and David Cope.
 His works have been widely performed, including performances at meetings of the Society of Composers, the Pittsburgh New Music Festival, the Syracuse Society for New Music, the Cornell Contemporary Chamber Players, and Chiron New Music.
 Awards include fellowships to the Yaddo Artist’s Colony and the Pittsburgh New Music Festival, a grant from the National Endowment for the Humanities, two grants from the Cornell Council for the Performing Arts, three grants from Meet the Composer, and the New Music Delaware Award (2000); he was also nominated for one of the annual awards granted by the American Academy of Arts and Letters in 1996.

 Brackett has been involved in a number of academic organizations.
-From 1998 to 2000, he served as President of the U. S. branch of the International Association for the Study of Popular Music (IASPM), following a turn as Secretary-Treasurer from 1995 to 1998.
-He has participated on a number of committees for the American Musicological Society and the Society for American Music, and is currently serving on the Board of Directors for the latter group.
+From 1998 to 2000, he served as President of the U. S. branch of the International Association for the Study of Popular Music, following a turn as Secretary-Treasurer from 1995 to 1998.
+He has also participated on a number of committees for the American Musicological Society and the Society for American Music.